slatedb/slatedb/docs/0001-manifest.md

 Once the record is written to DynamoDB in step (2), the entire write is considered durable.
 No other writers may insert a record with the same `destination` field.

 _NOTE: This design is inefficient on S3.
 A single SST write includes two S3 `PUT`s, two writes to DynamoDB (or equivalent), and one S3 `DELETE`.
 See [here](https://github.com/slatedb/slatedb/pull/43#issuecomment-2105368258) for napkin math on API cost.
 Latency should be minimally impacted since the write is considered durable after one S3 write and one DynamoDB write.
 Nevertheless, we are gambling that S3 will soon support pure-CAS like every other object store.
-In the long run, we expect to switch S3 clients to use CAS and drop object versioning._
+In the long run, we expect to switch S3 clients to use CAS and drop support for two-phase CAS._

 ##### Deletes